Debra Polsky, In Memoriam – Baruch Dayan Emet

 Books

 When considering the needs of books, many factors must be considered, including the various materials that make up the pages, binding, and covers, how those materials interact, and how that may impact how a book ages.
 Books are prone to aging – predominantly discoloration, embrittlement, and weakness is binding materials.
 The needs of historic books vary based on the composition – the types of materials used to create the book.
-Leather, paper, board, adhesive, and cotton-based thread are most often used, but you may run into vinyl covers, or covers inlaid with metal or even precious/semi-precious stones.
+Leather, paper, board, adhesive, and cotton-based thread are most often used, but you may run into vinyl covers, covers inlaid with metal or even precious/semi-precious stones, or pages made of vellum.
 The composition of inks varies substantially, as well.

 Handle historic and delicate books with clean hands or well-fitting nitrile gloves.
 Dexterity is important when handling books because pages may be brittle and prone to loss.
 You may use a mini-spatula or letter opener to help turn pages if the edges are particularly delicate.
 Always support the spine and never open the book flat on a table.
 This will accelerate any separation of the binding materials.

 If displayed on a bookshelf or similar case, place the book out of direct sunlight.
 Prolonged exposure to light of any level can cause the cover to fade; bright/direct light will speed up the process.
-Heat from direct light can also compromise any adhesives.
+Heat from direct light can also compromise any adhesives and cause pages and covers warp.

 Store small and medium books vertically, how you would orient them on a shelf.
 Store large volumes, especially those with soft covers flat to minimize warping and separation.
 Particularly delicate volumes can be protected from further damage by storing in specialty phase boxes, or wrapped in archival tissue and then placed in an acid-free box or zip-loc style polyethylene bag.